 All majors are required to intern for a semester with an approved governmental agency, nonprofit or advocacy group, or environmental organization.
-Students are asked to read the following packet, meet with their faculty advisor, then turn in the required paperwork to the Department Office, Amador Hall 554A.
+Students are asked to read the following packet, meet with their faculty advisor, then submit the required paperwork to the Department Office, Amador Hall 554A.

 Senior Thesis and Portfolio

-Spring 2013 Commencement will be held in the Power Balance Pavilion (formerly "Arco Arena") in Sacramento, Friday, May 17, 2013.
+Winter 2013 Commencement will be held in the Sleep Train Arena (formerly "Arco Arena") in Sacramento on Friday, December 20, 2013.

 Career Center Contact for ENVS Students

 The Career Center is open for all Environmental Studies majors, and counselors are on hand to speak with students about anything job-related: writing a resume, how to find an internship, summer employment, and finding a job after graduation.
 The Career Center is located on the second floor of Lassen Hall.

 To honor the memory of Patrick James Dugal, the Dugal family has established a scholarship for students pursuing a profession in the Environmental Studies field.